-Most of these packages are cloud based solutions, which enable you to access your information online anywhere and anytime.
-This will improve your efficiency and make day-to-day tasks of running your business more simple.
+Most of these packages are cloud-based solutions, which enable you to access your information online anywhere and anytime.
+This will improve your efficiency and make day-to-day tasks of running your business simpler.
 You can learn more about this on our Cloud Accounting page.

 These packages provide similar features suitable for larger or smaller businesses, with a monthly subscription cost.
 However, there are MTD compliant desktop solutions that you can also use.